ianstormtaylor/slate/docs/guides/schemas.md

 Hopefully just by reading this definition you'll understand what kinds of blocks are allowed in the document and what properties they can have—schemas are designed to prioritize legibility.

 This schema defines a document that only allows `paragraph` and `image` blocks.
 In the case of `paragraph` blocks, they can only contain text nodes.
-And in the case of `image` blocks, they are always void nodes with a `data.src` property that is a URL.
+And in the case of `image` blocks, they are void nodes with a `data.src` property that is a URL.
 Simple enough, right?

 The magic is that by passing a schema like this into your editor, it will automatically "validate" the document when changes are made, to make sure the schema is being adhered to.
 If it is, great.
 But if it isn't, and one of the nodes in the document is invalid, the editor will automatically "normalize" the node, to make the document valid again.